reinier/reinierladan-nl/readme.md

     npm install
 ```

-- Then you are ready to startup Grunt in the root directory to watch for scss changes: `grunt`
+- Then you are ready to startup Grunt in the root directory to watch for changes and compile them: `grunt serve`
-- Whenever you edit and save `src/site.scss` or an html file in `src/` Grunt will compile the correct files for you inside `public/`
+- Whenever you edit and save `.scss` files, markdown files or html files in `src/` Grunt will compile the correct files for you inside `public/`
 - That's pretty much it.
-Now you can view the site by opening `public/index.html`.

 ## Thanks to
 (this site makes use of the following libs…)